Installation

 - Network access to your Databricks Workspace used for the installation process.

-- Databricks Runtime with Spark 3.5.0 or higher.
+- Databricks cluster with Spark 3.5.0 or higher.
 See instructions.

 DQX installation as a Library